fewlines-education/dev-bootcamp-exercises/02_programming/16_typescript_oop/02_orange_tree_part_one/README.md

 >
 > - After initializing a 12-year-old tree, it should have a height => `(9*25) + (3*10) = 255 cm`
 > - After initializing a 20-year-old tree, it should have a height => `225 cm from 0-9 years old + 110 cm from 10-20 years old => 335cm`

-We also want to add two `abstract` methods (think of them as "blueprints") that will be implemented in all `Tree`'s `sub-classes`:

-- `ageOneYear`, which will be used to increment the `age` attribute by 1 and increase the height in the next exercise.
-This method shouldn't return anything.
-- `isAlive`, which will be used to know if the tree is dead or not in the next exercise.
-This method should return a `boolean` type.

 Finally, we want a classic method called `seed`, used to set `age` and `height` to 0, and `alive` to `true`.